TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - The Wi-Fi module shall be designed to operate autonomously and with limited outside interaction.
 - The Wi-Fi module shall be integrated in the the Central Computer (Raspberry Pi).

+It should be noted that, with the ranges described above for both the Bluetooth and Wi-Fi transceivers, 10 units shall be necessary to cover the roughly 1.2 square kilometers of Tennessee Tech's main campus, as each unit shall have a coverage of 0.12 square kilometers.

 ### Server/Database
 - The server shall receive the packaged information obtained from the RID signal via a Transmission Control Protocol (TCP) from the central computer.
 - After the data has been unpacked and processed, it shall be stored in the database system for 30 days before being deleted.